 - Standard: The likely best rating for most applicants.
 Applicants that only started having heart failure at 60 or older, are in good health, and have waited at least a year after being diagnosed to apply can get a standard rating.

 - Declines: Most applications within 3 to 6 months of a diagnosis for congestive heart failure.
-Also, applicants that have a poor lifestyle, other health issues or have a family history of heart disease could be declined because of the high chance of future heart issues.
+And other persons who deal with many health issues combined with history of health

 Congestive Heart Failure Life Insurance Case Studies

-Case Study: Female, 63 y/o, non-smoker, diagnosed with congestive heart failure at age 61, taking Beta Blockers and Ace Inhibitors, no other health issues.
+Case Study: Female, 63 year old, non-smoker, diagnosed with congestive heart failure at age 61, taking Beta Blockers and Ace Inhibitors, no other health issues.

 This applicant was only showing mild signs of congestive heart failure and was otherwise in very good health.
 She had no other health issues and no family history of heart disease.
 However, because of her condition, she was only receiving expensive, rated life insurance offers.
 We advised her to request an EKG to prove that her condition was under control.
 With this extra information, an insurance company gave her a much less expensive standard policy.

-Case Study #2: Male, 54 y/o, diagnosed with congestive heart failure at 51, father died young from heart disease, former smoker, improved health and weight since the diagnosis
+Case Study #2: Male, 54 year old, diagnosed with congestive heart failure at 51, father died young from heart disease, former smoker, improved health and weight since the diagnosis

 This applicant had a very poor lifestyle prior to his heart failure diagnosis.
 He was smoking, overweight, and had high blood pressure.
 This combined with his family history of heart disease led to him being rejected from all his life insurance applications.
 However, since his diagnosis, this applicant dramatically improved his lifestyle.
 He lost a good deal of weight and quit smoking which made his condition much less severe.
-We recommended he see his doctor and ask for a letter vouching for his improved health.
+Since his health had improved we let him know it would be smart to get a written referral from his doctor stating how much healthier he is now.
 By reapplying with this extra certification, this applicant was able to receive a rated policy despite his relatively risky profile.

 While congestive heart failure is quite serious, it is not enough to prevent you from taking out life insurance.
 You just need to handle your application well.
-To make sure the process goes smoothly, it helps to work with a qualified broker that understands this condition.
+To make sure the process goes smoothly, it helps to work with expert brokers that understand this condition.